• About

 Lemon balm is a favorite among herbalists for its soothing properties.

 Lemon balm is prized for promoting relaxation and sleep.
-That’s my primary use for it — after having kids waking me in the night for years, my sleep was a mess, even after they stopped most of the nighttime noise.
+That’s one of my primary uses for lemon balm — after having kids waking me in the night for years, my sleep was a mess, even after they stopped most of the nighttime noise.

 • Lemon balm has antiviral properties and is often recommended for treating cold sores.
 It may help with other viruses as well.